balancer/balancer-core/Audit.md

 (1) These properties target a specific piece of code.

 (2) These properties don't need slither-flat, and are integrated into `contracts/test/echidna/`.
-To run them `echidna . --contract CONTRACT_name --config ./echidna_general_config.yaml`.
+To test them run `echidna-test .
+CONTRACT_name --config ./echidna_general_config.yaml`.

 ## Unit-test-based Properties